Personal projects, pet projects, side projects, etc.

 Private repositories

-One could say most of my activity on GitHub is private.
-That’s not because of work, since the company I work for doesn’t use GitHub, but more so because I find there’s information I’d rather keep private stored in them.
+Most of my activity on GitHub is private.
+Not because of work — the company I work for doesn’t use GitHub — but because I find there’s information I’d rather keep private stored in them.
 Examples of such pieces of information are IP addresses and domain names of virtual machines I have running that are exposed to the Internet.

 Ansible configuration to deploy and manage Docker-backed services on my servers.
 CI/CD done through GitHub Actions.